tomzx/blog.tomrochette.com-content/agi/books/brian-christian-algorithms-to-live-by-the-computer-science-of-human-decisions/article.md

 * Your likelihood of following a bad idea should be inversely proportional to how bad an idea it is
 * You should front-load randomness, rapidly cooling out of a totally random state, using ever less and less randomness as time goes on, lingering longest as you approach freezing

+## 10 Networking
+### Acknowledgment
+* How exactly should we handle a person - or a computer - that's unreliable?
+* The first question is how long a period of nonresponsiveness we should take to constitute a breakdown
+* Once we do recognize a breakdown, what should we do about it?

+### Exponential Backoff: The Algorithm of Forgiveness
+* Retry at an exponential rate (1, 2, 4, 8, 16, ...) instead of simply giving up

+### Flow Control and Congestion Avoidance
+* Additive Increase, Multiplicative Decrease: Increase by one for each successful round and decrease by half the current rate in case of an unsuccessful round
+* It may be that human communications themselves mirror the very protocols that transmit them: every text message or email reply encourages yet another, while every unreturned message stanches the flow
+* Every public servant should be demoted to the immediately lower rank, because they were advanced until they became incompetent
+	* José Ortega y Gasset
+* One can imagine a corporation in which, annually, every employee is always either promoted a single step up the or chart or sent part of the way back down

+### Backchannels: Flow Control in Linguistics
+* Both the person who has the turn and his partner are simultaneously engaged in both speaking and listening.
+This is because of the existence of the back channel, over which the person who has the turn receives short messages such as "yes", and "uh-huh" without relinquishing the turn
+* What happens when something listening to a personal story gets distracted: the story falls apart
+	* A poor listener destroys the tale
+* It is worthwhile to acknowledge someone while they are speaking

+### Bufferbloat: It's the Latency, Stupid
+* A buffer is essentially a queue whose function is to smooth out bursts

+### Better Never than Late
+* Take your most basic problem as a single person … someone likes you, you don’t like them back.
+At one point, that used to be kind of an awkward situation.
+You had to have a conversation, it was weird.
+Now what do you do?
+Someone likes you, you don’t like them back?
+You just pretend to be busy … forever.
+* The problem isn't that we're always connected; we're not.
+The problem is that we're always buffered
+* We used to reject; now we defer

 # See also

 # References